 What Damages Your Shun Knife?

-If you’re new to shun knives, you may be unaware of the proper cutting technique.
+If you’re new to shun knives, like many people, you may be unaware of the proper cutting technique.
 The knife is designed not to chop, but to slice.
-To avoid chipping, don’t force an up-and-down chopping motion.
+To avoid making a chip, don’t force an up-and-down chopping motion.
 Instead, push the knife forward and down while cutting food.
 In order to ready the next slice, pull the knife up and towards you.

 Damage may also occur if you use your knife on anything other than meats and thin-skinned vegetables.
-They’re not designed for bones or thick vegetables, like pumpkins.
+The blades are not designed for bones or thick vegetables, like pumpkins, butternut squash, etc.

 You may know the proper technique and have never used your knife on bone, yet still find yourself with damaged shun knives.
 How?